Generating (Factual?) Narrative Summaries of RCTs: Experiments with Neural Multi-Document Summarization: Conclusions

 \section{Conclusions}

 We have demonstrated that modern neural abstractive summarization systems can generate relevant and fluent narrative summaries of RCT evidence, but struggle to produce summaries that accurately reflect the underlying evidence, i.e., that are \emph{factual}.
-We proposed new approaches that modestly improve the factuality of system outputs, and described a metric that attempts (with some success) to automatically measure factuality.
+We proposed new approaches that modestly improve the factuality of system outputs, and described a metric that attempts (with some success) to automatically measure factuality, suggesting directions for future work.
+The multi-document summarization dataset is available: \url{https://github.com/bwallace/RCT-summarization-data}.